 This sub-theme explores the present-day influences upon maternal identity.
 Firstly, I consider mothering as a 'front region' or front stage performance (Goffman.
 1959, p.109), illustrating how mothers felt it was vital for them to network with the other mothers and social groups that reinforced their perceptions of self as a mother, the mother they would possibly like to be.
-This emphasis by mothers on seeking this support from other mothers highlights the effect of societal influences on the role and the need to possibly identify with a group that reflects the values they wish to embrace, thus influencing infant care.
+This emphasis by mothers on seeking this support from other mothers highlights the effect of societal influences on the role and thus influencing infant care.
 I then explore paternal involvement in their infant's care and illustrate the effect of maternal gatekeeping and paternal expectations of the maternal role.
 Lastly, all mothers, whether unconsciously or not, seemingly adopted intensive mothering practices (see Chapter 2) (Hays, 1996) that influenced mothering customs and perceptions of the care of their infant.